There’s something special about walking into GROK and immediately spotting familiar faces.

 And this year, that feeling was everywhere.

 GROK has always had a way of bringing the right people into the same room, but this year felt different in a way that is hard to fully explain unless you were there.
 There was a strong presence from the Greenville community, with familiar names on the agenda, familiar logos on the sponsor list, and even more familiar faces in the crowd.
-It felt like an extension of what is already being built here, just on a bigger stage, where ideas, conversations, and relationships could stretch a little further.
+At the same time, the conversations were shaped by voices from well beyond Greenville, creating a mix of perspectives that made everything feel a little more expansive.

-The content matched that energy from the start.
-Peter Barth opened with a story that didn’t follow a clean or predictable path, and that was exactly the point.
+Peter Barth, co founder of The Iron Yard and a key figure in building the NEXT ecosystem, opened with a story that didn’t follow a clean or predictable path, and that was exactly the point.
 From moving constantly growing up to trying to follow a version of success that made sense to other people, his early experiences reflected something many people quietly relate to.
 It was not until things unraveled a bit, from dropping out to starting over, that he began to find a direction that actually fit.
-Cold calling hundreds of people a day as a young stockbroker, learning how to keep going when most people would quit, and taking opportunities as they came rather than waiting for the right one to appear all shaped the way he approaches building today.

 That idea of taking the open door instead of waiting for perfect carried through everything he shared.
 The path that led to building NEXT and growing The Iron Yard did not start with a polished plan.
 It started with noticing what was missing in a community and deciding to do something about it.
 Over time, that meant learning how to read the room, how to adapt to different cities, and how to build something that actually fits the people it is meant to serve.
-It was less about imposing a solution and more about listening closely enough to understand what was needed.

 Another thread that ran through his talk, and through many others across the conference, was how much things are shifting right now.
 The markers people once relied on to define progress or success are losing their weight.
 Job titles, credentials, and even traditional ways of measuring output are becoming less reliable signals, replaced by something that feels more fluid and, at times, less certain.
-Instead of waiting for things to settle, there is a growing recognition that this is the environment now, and the people moving forward are the ones willing to operate within that uncertainty.

 That reality showed up clearly in conversations around AI.
 Adoption is happening quickly, but the impact is still uneven, especially inside larger organizations where there is pressure to move fast without always having a clear direction.
 Many companies are being told to integrate AI into their work, yet they are still figuring out what that actually looks like in practice.
 The tension between speed and clarity is real, and it is forcing teams to rethink not just what they can build, but what is actually worth building in the first place.